puppetlabs-seteam/workshop_deploy/README.md

 # Bolt Workshop automated deployment of PE with Bolt

-To deploy PE in AWS with this module, do the following:
+To create a Bolt Workshop environment with this module, do the following:

 Add the following to your Puppetfile for Bolt: